Port of Auckland

-Ports of Auckland Limited (POAL), the successor to the Auckland Harbour Board, is the Auckland Council-owned company administering Auckland's commercial freight and cruise ship harbour facilities.
+Port of Auckland Limited (POAL), the successor to the Auckland Harbour Board, is the Auckland Council-owned company administering Auckland's commercial freight and cruise ship harbour facilities.
 As the company operates all of the associated facilities in the Greater Auckland area (excluding the ferry terminals and local marinas for recreational yachting), this article is about both the current company and the ports of Auckland themselves.

 Infrastructure

-Ports of Auckland Limited operates seaports on the Waitematā Harbour and the Manukau Harbour, and four freight hubs (inland ports), in South Auckland, Palmerston North, Mount Maunganui and the Waikato.
+Port of Auckland Limited operates a seaport on the Waitematā Harbour, and four freight hubs (inland ports), in South Auckland, Palmerston North, Mount Maunganui and the Waikato.
 The company employs the equivalent of 600 full-time staff and is in operation at all hours to allow for quick turnaround of cargo.
+It also operated a seaport at Onehunga on the Manukau Harbour until the 2010s.

 Port of Auckland

 The Port of Auckland is a large container and international trade port on the Waitematā Harbour, lying on the central and eastern Auckland waterfront (north of and adjacent to the Auckland CBD).
 The 55 hectare of wharves and storage areas (mostly for containers, cars and other large shipments) are almost exclusively situated on reclaimed land, mostly in the former Commercial Bay and Official Bay, and in Mechanics Bay.

+Ports of Auckland officially changed its name to Port of Auckland in 2023.
+The removal of the "s" from "Ports" followed the 2018 sale of the Onehunga seaport to Auckland Council, and the organisation's transition to a single-seaport operation on the Waitematā Harbour.

 Wharves (from west to east) are: